WSPR-TX Pico Transmitter

 USB to serial adapter and cable is needed for configuration but is sold separately, see product "USB to Serial adapter and cable" - Product number 1032

 The product comes with the board built, tested and frequency calibrated against in-house Rubidium standard.
-Two solar cells are included but not soldered to the board.
+Solar cells are not included but can be purchase in the shop, several option are available that let you optimize either weight or power at low solar angles.